Versayce/TreadAndTrack/README.md

    - User submitted car images to be featured on respective page and can be liked by other users. <span style="color:#f0305c">(Updates in progress)</span>

 &nbsp;
-### Implementation Queue <span style="color:#34ebc3">(In order of priority)</span>:
+### Implementation/Update Queue <span style="color:#34ebc3">(In order of priority)</span>:
-- Complete routes for AWS image hosting.
+- 🔵 Complete routes for AWS image hosting for event images.
-- Complete backend routes for joining events.
+- 🟢 Complete backend routes for joining events.
-- Complete responsiveness for mobile.
+- 🟡 Complete responsiveness for mobile.
-- Create a car stats page feature.
+- 🟠 Create a car stats page feature.
-- Add additional options for users to filter events or cars by.
+- 🔴 Add additional options for users to filter events or cars by.
+- 🟣 Additional styling adjustments and UX changes.

 &nbsp;
 ## Tech Stack: